Christmastime is here!

 Malmsjö’s performance as the Bishop is a masterwork in a film full of them.
 His voice, growling like a bear and croaking like a toad, fills any scene he’s in with menace.
 In one of the few moments of joy we see from him, he describes the punishments of his childhood with the sadistic glee of a Nazi in Raiders of the Lost Ark.
 He’s surprisingly tender when he seduces Emilie, but he’s horribly abusive to Alexander.
 There’s the beatings, of course, but even when he tries to embrace him it’s visibly, palpably painful.
 To paraphrase the Crystals, he kisses him, but it feels like a slap.
 And that climactic moment of physical abuse is even more visceral.
 We never actually see the whip fall: the camera only shows the reactions of the other characters.
 But I still jumped every time.

 All the emotions in Fanny and Alexander are this visceral.
 It doesn’t fit our stereotypes of austere Scandinavian artwork; in its outsized sights and feelings, it seems more like the work of a hotblooded Italian like Fellini or Scorsese.
 I first saw it while I was visiting my family for the holidays, and Emilie’s wailing over her husband’s body disturbed the whole house.
 Before he dies, Alexander is so overcome with emotion he can barely stand to be in the same room with him, and we are too.
-When his mother prods him, he tentatively reaches for his father’s end, then immediately recoils and huddles in the corner.
+When his mother prods him, he tentatively reaches for his father’s hand, then immediately recoils and huddles in the corner.
 When Uncle Carl is alone with his wife, Börje Ahlstedt plays him sobbing, violent, on the verge of melting in his hatred for himself and everyone around him.

 Bergman’s concept of the supernatural’s presence in the material world makes it feel real in a way few other filmmakers have accomplished.
 (One of them was Scorsese in The Last Temptation of Christ.)
 On his deathbed, Alexander’s father Oskar promises, “Nothing separates me from you all.
 Not now, and not later.
 I know that.
 I see that….quite clearly.
 I think I’ll be closer to you now…than when I was alive.”
 And he is.
 Bergman shows this without any of the usual cinematic magic tricks.
 He’s simply there, without any smoke or mirrors or eerie music, solidly present, without any special effects to make him appear transparent.
 The other characters scarcely seem to notice or care he’s a ghost; his mother gets several minutes into a conversation with him before she even acknowledges it.
 And despite, or maybe because of that, when he steps into a bright shaft of light in his cream-colored suit, it’s more shocking than any effect Hollywood could come up with.